 LF Redfield Widefield 3-9x40 Manual & Windage/Elevation cap

-Got it with an old sporter rifle.
-It's missing the threaded cap for elevation.
-Would be grat to get an owner's manual, too.
+Got the old scope on a rifle I bought.
+It's missing the cap from elevation.
+Would like to find an owner's manual, too.
+Thanks.

 Bookmarks